Heel Spur Pain, Plantar Fasciitis Treatment by Toronto Ontario Podiatrist Sheldon H. Nadal D.P.M.

 What is plantar fasciitis or heel spur syndrome?

-Plantar fasciitis is due to a tight tendon located under the arch and attached to the bottom of the heel.
+Plantar fasciitis is due to a tight ligament located under the arch and attached to the bottom of the heel.
 It has become strained and inflamed, often due to a lack of proper support, or due to an injury, or overuse.
 Over time, the tendon may begin to pull away from its attachment at the heel and a bone spur develops.
 Generally, the problem is not due to the heel spur, it is due to the inflamed tendon.

 How do I know if I have plantar fasciitis?